Regulatory and charitable information

 - Carry out research and publish the results of such research

 Section 124(2) of the Education Reform Act 1988 permits the university to do anything which appears to the trustees to be necessary or expedient for the purpose of providing higher and further education and research.
 In addition, there is a general power to do anything incidental to the conduct of an educational institution providing higher or further education, including the giving of prizes, grants and scholarships.

-As a Higher Education Corporation, the university is listed as an exempt charity under Schedule 2 of the Charities Act 1993 (charity number XN85208) .
+As a Higher Education Corporation, the university is listed as an exempt charity under Schedule 3 of the Charities Act 2011 (HMRC number XN85208).
 This means that for its charitable activities the university benefits from the status of a charity but it is not registered with the Charity Commission.
-The Higher Education Funding Council for England (HEFCE) is responsible for ensuring that those English universities that are exempt charities fulfil their obligations under charity law.
+The Office for Students (OfS) is responsible for ensuring that those English universities that are exempt charities fulfil their obligations under charity law.

 Effectiveness of the governing body

-The Higher Education code of Governance published by the Committee of University Chairs recommends that universities evaluate the effectiveness of their governing bodies not less than every four years.
-The findings of our most recent review can be viewed here.
+The Higher Education Code of Governance published by the Committee of University Chairs recommends that universities evaluate the effectiveness of their governing bodies not less than every four years.
+The findings of the most recent review can be viewed here.